Graduate (MA) Programs

 Master of Arts in Criminology

-A joint with program with the Forensics Department, the MA in Criminology combines training in:
+A joint with program with the Department of Forensic Sciences, the MA in Criminology combines training in:

 - traditional criminology